All voters in Minnesota can vote early by absentee either in person or by mail for the Nov. 3 General Election.

 To vote absentee in person, voters must follow county or city COVID-19 policies including wearing a face covering and maintaining proper physical distancing at all times.

 Due to COVID-19, voters are encouraged to vote absentee by mail.
 The application to request an absentee ballot is at mnvotes.org.
-To complete an online application, a voter must be eligible to register and vote in Minnesota, provide an email address and provide an identification number such as Minnesota driver’s license or ID card and last four digits of their Social Security Number.
+To complete an online application, a voter must be eligible to register and vote in Minnesota, provide an email address and provide an identification number such as Minnesota driver’s license, ID card or last four digits of their Social Security Number.

 A paper absentee ballot application is also available from the Secretary of State.